 - Spam protection

 Interface: Elementor vs WPBakery vs SeedProd

 Your page builder’s interface determines how easy or hard it is to create your designs in WordPress.
 Each of the plugins on this list has a slightly different interface that deserves exploring in more detail.

 You can launch Elementor’s interface with the Edit with Elementor button in any WordPress post or page.

 This takes you to the visual front-end builder, where your screen is split into 2 columns.

-Down the left are Elementor’s different page elements, while on the right is a preview of your page.
+Elementor’s different page elements are down the left, while a preview of your page is on the right.
 To start building your page, you can click the Add New Section or Add Template button or drag an element from the left panel onto your preview.